addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

 **Notable item**

-We will also you the same methodology for selecting Availability Zones (AZs) for the **private** Subnets.
+We will use the same methodology for selecting Availability Zones (AZs) for the **private** Subnets.
 We will connect one Web Server to each private Subnet.

-Note: When a Load balancer node in one AZ s able to distribute client requests to targets (the Web Servers in this case) in all AZs, this in known as Cross-zone Load balancing.
+Note: When a Load balancer node in one AZ is able to distribute client requests to targets (the Web Servers in this case) in all AZs, this in known as Cross-zone Load balancing.
 This capability is always on in ALBs, but is disabled by default in NLBs.

 .. code-block::